 KenCrest Adult Community Living

-KenCrest offers adult community living home options and supports in Pennsylvania (Berks, Bucks, Chester, Montgomery, and Philadelphia Counties), Delaware (New Castle, Sussex, and Kent Counties), and Connecticut (Fairfield County).
-All of our homes lead the industry in support services and quality, meeting all state licensing requirements, and are located in a variety of safe, centrally located neighborhoods for the most ideal access to the community.
+KenCrest offers adult community living home options and supports in Pennsylvania (Berks, Bucks, Chester, Montgomery, and Philadelphia Counties), Delaware (New Castle, Sussex, and Kent Counties), and Connecticut (Fairfield and New Haven Counties).
+All of our homes lead the industry in support services and quality, meeting all state licensing requirements.
+They are located in a variety of safe, centrally located neighborhoods for the most ideal access to the community.

 An Independent Living Decision